Smart pipe

-Smart pipe, related to a mobile network operator (MNO or operator), refers to an operator's network which leverages existing or unique service abilities, and the operator's customer relationships, to provide value beyond that of data connectivity only.
-The use of the term “smart” refers to the operator's ability to add value for added, and often unique, types of services and content beyond bandwidth and network speed only.
+Smart pipe, related to a mobile network operator (MNO or operator), refers to an operator's network that leverages existing or unique service capabilities and the operator's customer relationships to provide value beyond data connectivity.
+The term "smart" refers to the operator's ability to add value through services and content beyond bandwidth and network speed alone.

-Among the commonly understood operational models for a MNO are smart pipes, walled gardens, and dumb pipes.
+Among the commonly understood operational models for an MNO are smart pipes, walled gardens, and dumb pipes.

 Examples

-While there is no real industry standard definition of a smart pipe, there are several operators, bloggers, and researchers who have described aspects of a smart pipe which are generally accepted.
+The smart pipe term lacks a formal definition.
+However, operators, bloggers, and researchers have offered generally accepted aspects of a smart pipe.

 Network operator 3 led the way with the release of its X-Series line of devices in 2006.
-The X-Series platform bundles a set of services, several of which are unique to 3, and provides unlimited data access in exchange for a fixed monthly premium.
-While not necessarily a full realization of a smart pipe, 3 is one of the first operators to offer such a combination of bandwidth and value-added services for flat-rate pricing.
+The X-Series platform bundles services, several of which were unique to 3, and provided unlimited data access in exchange for a fixed premium.

-In addition to pricing, there is a set of services commonly viewed as parts of a smart pipe, such as:
+In addition to pricing, services commonly viewed as parts of a smart pipe include: